 Amine site typically contains a complex water system, particularly when a concentrator is included.
-A significant effort is required in order to keep clean water clean, ensure all potentially contaminated water is controlled and provide safe and non-scaling water to the concentrator.
+A significant effort is required in order to keep clean water clean, and ensure all potentially contaminated water is collected and treated.
+It is also critical to provide safe and non-scaling water to the concentrator.
 This can result in a complex reticulation system which can change with the years.

 Typically, the largest water flow on a mine site is the tailings conveying water and the return process water feed to the concentrator.
 The quality of this recycle stream is critical to ensure high concentrator metal recoveries.
 Partial or complete treatment of this stream is often economical.